Sonia Hambo, our bush chef whose fire-cooking skills turn meals into an open air culinary celebration.

 Born and raised in Kunene, Sonia spent seven years’ as field catering and communications officer for the community-based conservation pioneering NGO, IRDNC.
 During the COVID years she has worked for the conservancy rhino ranger project.

 Performing miracles on coals she will look after your culinary wellbeing with her mouth-watering bush cuisine.
 She doubles as a Herero-Damara-English translator as well as ensuring every guest's comfort on safari.

 Boas Hambo, dedicated local conservationist, who started as a field officer for IRDNC and is now field coordinator for the conservancy rhino ranger project.Boas grew up in Kaokoland and Damaraland and worked as a natural resource management field officer for IRDNC before joining Conservancy Safaris.
 As well as guiding safaris, he is now also field coordinator of the conservancy rhino ranger project which is playing a crucial role in monitoring and protecting these endangered animals.

 Dr Margaret Jacobsohn, anthropologist, writer and award winning community conservation pioneer.

 Maggie, Namibian anthropologist and community-conservation pioneer, moved to Namibia in the mid-1980s to do anthropological and archaeological research in the north-west.
-She never left, became a Namibian citizen and founded the NGO, IRDNC with Garth Owen-Smith in 1989 just before Namibia’s independence.
+She never left, became a Namibian citizen and founded the NGO, IRDNC with the late Garth Owen-Smith in 1989 just before Namibia’s independence.
 She spent five years living with a number of Himba and Herero lineages in the north-west in the 80s and early 90s and is regarded as family by some of the older people there.
 She obtained her PhD from Cape Town University.
-She is a published author and has written numerous articles and texts on Himba social organization and on community-based natural resource management.
+She is a published author of two books and has written numerous articles and texts on Himba social organization and on community-based natural resource management.

 Kakuu Masuso, Etaambura Camp manager- Himba-born but better travelled than many.